Maryland House Democrats push to expand eligibility for covid relief

 House Majority Leader Eric G. Luedtke (D-Montgomery) called it a “game-changing” policy, potentially lifting tens of thousands of families out of poverty.

-On Thursday, several members of the immigrant advocacy group CASA protested outside of the State House urging the House of Delegates to include tax-paying undocumented immigrants and green-card holders in the bill.
+On Thursday, several members of the immigrant advocacy group CASA demonstrated outside of the State House to urge the House of Delegates to include tax-paying undocumented immigrants and green-card holders in the bill.

 About 86,000 such people filed tax returns in 2019 so far, using tax identification numbers instead of Social Security numbers.
-While they are not eligible for the Earned Income Tax Credit, a House staffer estimated that tens of thousands have incomes low enough that they would qualify for the stimulus aid if they were eligible.
+While they are not eligible for the Earned Income Tax Credit, a House staff member estimated that tens of thousands have incomes low enough that they would qualify for the stimulus aid if they were eligible.

 The House delayed plans to consider the stimulus bill from Thursday until Friday.

-While Hogan said stimulus checks for undocumented workers, and the House’s other changers, would be a dealbreaker for him, key Senate leaders have not publicly said whether they would accept the changes or not.
+While Hogan said stimulus checks for undocumented workers, and the House’s other changes, would be a dealbreaker for him, key Senate leaders have not publicly said whether they would accept the changes or not.